KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/schemes/README.md

 For setting the time factors (done in the `SetTimeFactors` override), the following equations are used.
 For the scalar variables, the time coefficient is set to $1/(\theta\Delta t)$, while for the vector variables, the time coefficients are set to $\gamma / (\beta \Delta t)$.

-## Dynamic and damped schemes
+## Dynamic, damped and quasistatic Generalized Newmark schemes
-The dynamic and damped schemes are both Generalized Newmark schemes (as seen in the class diagrams) and therefore update the derivatives using the same equations, using the same `UpdateVariablesDerivatives` function.

-However, `CalculateSystemContributions`, `CalculateRHSContribution` and `CalculateLHSContribution` are overridden and add extra terms to the system matrix and right hand side vector.
-The damped scheme only adds damping terms, while the dynamic scheme adds both damping and mass terms, to also take into account the inertia of the system.
+The dynamic, damped and quasistatc schemes are all Generalized Newmark schemes (as seen in the class diagrams).
+For the vector variables part (displacements and/or rotations) they take different parts of the equation of motion into account.
+Quasistatic the contribution to matrices and vectors for displacements/rotations only, damped the contribution to matrices and vectors for displacements/rotations and velocities/angular velocities and dynamic the contribution to matrices and vectors for accelerations/angular accelerations, velocities/angular velocities and displacements/rotations.
+Therefore the functionality `UpdateVariablesDerivatives`, `CalculateSystemContributions`, `CalculateRHSContribution` and `CalculateLHSContribution` are overridden and add extra terms to the system matrix and right hand side vector.

 One more anomaly is the `Predict` function, currently found in the `NewmarkDynamicUPwScheme` class.
-This functionality should move to the `GeneralizedNewmarkScheme` class, since it is not specific to the dynamic scheme.
+This functionality should have its counterparts in the other classes derived from `GeneralizedNewmarkScheme` class.